Voigt profile: The width of the Voigt profile

+with coefficients again given through a recursion.

 Other related functions

 In particle physics, a relativistic version of the Voigt function is used.
-It is a convolution of a Relativistic Breit–Wigner distribution distribution and a Gaussian distribution.
+It is a convolution of a Relativistic Breit–Wigner distribution and a Gaussian distribution.

-An asymmetric pseudo-Voigt function can be constructed similarly to the split normal distribution by having different widths on each side of the peak position:
+An asymmetric pseudo-Voigt function, also known as Martinelli function, can be constructed similarly to the split normal distribution by having different widths on each side of the peak position: